 That's a great thing.

-If we want to raise the standard of living of the American people right now, you know, the the little bit of a shortage that we have in the job market, you know, it it creates an opportunity.
+If we want to raise the standard of living of the American people right now, you know, the little bit of a shortage that we have in the job market, you know, it creates an opportunity.

-And if you start, if you start allowing immigration on a mass level, and I'm not against immigration, I'm all for legal immigration, and I'm all for merit-based immigration and special sectors, engineering, sciences, etc.
+And if you start allowing immigration on a mass level, and I'm not against immigration, I'm all for legal immigration and I'm all for merit-based immigration and special sectors, engineering, sciences, et cetera, in particular, because I think that just helps the country.

-And but you can't do it, you have to do it in a way that protects the American worker and their ability to climb the ladder of success and their opportunities and their standard of living.
+You have to do it in a way that protects the American worker and their ability to climb the ladder of success and their opportunities and their standard of living.

-That's why I'm so gung-ho on energy and gas, because especially gas, it's a clean burning form of energy, and it's just gonna create career jobs and and double and triple the standard of living of millions of Americans, and and then of course all the spin-off jobs that are created by that.
+That's why I'm so gung-ho on energy and gas, because especially gas, it's a clean, burning form of energy, and it's just going to create career jobs and double and triple the standard of living of millions of Americans.

 Congress gets their hands on something and they just screw it up.